ton-community/contract-verifier-contracts/README.md

-# TON SRC Contracts
+# contract-verifier-contracts

-nft-based contracts for registering the sources data url for a given code cell hash
+A sources registry contract for registering a data url for a given code cell hash.
+The contract accepts messages from a designated verifier registry contract.
+> The verifier registry in this repo is a simplified version.
+The actual verifier registry to be used is https://github.com/shaharyakir/registry-contract
+(TODO change when verifier registry has a final repo)

+Implementation is based on [TEP-91 suggestion](https://github.com/ton-blockchain/TEPs/pull/91)

 ## E2E tests
 (e2e.ts in test/e2e)